Otis "Freed" Minerd was born on Sept. 24, 1899 in Mill Run, Fayette County, PA, the son of Lawson and Lutitia (Steyer) Minerd.

 Beatrice passed away at the age of 86 in Somerset on June 4, 2009.
 She was laid to eternal rest in Somerset County Memorial Park.

-Daughter Connie Miller (1942-2004) wed Blaine W. Bittinger (1939-1988).
+Daughter Connie Miller (1942-2004) wed was born in 1942.
+She was united in holy matrimony with Blaine W. Bittinger (1939-1988).
 They had one daughter, Connie Sleasman.
 A 1960 graduate of Somerset High School, Connie was secretary for the Church of God state headquarters.
 Blaine died on July 29, 1988, at the age of 49.
 Connie outlived him by 16 years.
 She passed away at the age of 61 on June 22, 2004.
 They rest together in Mizpah Cemetery (Flight 93 Memorial Cemetery) in Somerset County.

 ~ Son Braden F. "Buzz" Minerd ~